marshall-lee/erlprimes/README.md

-erlprimes
+Erlprimes
 =========

-sum of prime numbers in erlang
+Sum of prime numbers in Erlang.